-Chronic alcohol addiction is typically what one thinks of when they conjure images of what an alcoholic is: typically male, homeless, overly aggressive, peddling for beer and alcohol on the side of the road, and are unable to keep a job or take care of familial obligations because of their excessive drinking habits.
-But what is chronic alcohol abuse, really?
+When one thinks about alcoholism, it usually conjures images of a chronic alcoholic; typically male, homeless, overly aggressive, peddling for beer and alcohol on the side of the road, and unable to keep a job or take care of familial obligations because of their excessive drinking habits.
+But, what is chronic alcohol abuse?

 Chronic alcohol abuse is one of the last stages of alcoholism.
-Chronic alcoholism has three main central components of the condition: physical dependence, mental dependence, and tolerance.
+Chronic alcoholism has three central components: physical dependence, mental dependence, and tolerance.
 Those suffering from the last stages of alcoholism are unable to stop on their own because their bodies have become physically dependent on alcohol to function normally.
-Along with physical dependence, those suffering from chronic alcohol addiction are unable to mentally live without alcohol.
-Alcohol becomes their means of comfort and stability, even as it destroys their relationships with friends, family, work associates, and academic pursuits.
+Along with physical dependence, those suffering from chronic alcohol addiction are unable to live without alcohol.
+Alcohol becomes their means of comfort and stability, even as it destroys their relationships with friends, family, and work associates.

-Those with a genuine chronic alcohol addiction will experience withdrawal symptoms once they stop drinking.
-Alcohol detoxification is one of the most dangerous substances to undergo withdrawal.
-It’s critical to always enroll in an accredited alcohol treatment center to prevent the chances of fatality during withdrawal.
-Those who attempt to withdrawal from alcohol at home are prone to relapse quickly and can suffer medical complications which can become fatal.
+Those with a chronic alcohol addiction will experience severe withdrawal symptoms once they stop drinking.
+Specifically, alcohol is one of the most dangerous substances to detox the body from.
+As a result, it is critical to always enroll in an accredited alcohol treatment center to prevent the chances of fatality, and complications, during withdrawal.
+Those who attempt to withdrawal from alcohol at home are prone to relapse quickly and can suffer medical complications which can lead to death.

 Chronic Alcohol Abuse Symptoms

-Many who leave alcohol use disorders untreated will develop co-disorders late in the stages of alcoholism, which include liver damage, heart failure, the development of cancers, chronic anxiety, depression, and permanent brain damage.
-Recognize the signs before they happen and identify chronic symptoms of alcoholism before your alcohol use disorder becomes severe:
+Many who leave alcohol use disorders untreated will develop co-disorders in the late stages of alcoholism.
+These co-disorders include liver damage, heart failure, cancers, chronic anxiety, depression, and permanent brain damage.
+Recognize the signs before they cause irreparable damage by identifying the symptoms of alcoholism before your alcohol use disorder becomes severe.
+These symptoms include: